ankiboyz/AIUEngine/README.md

    the incoming request, so as to track its entire Lifecycle.
 6. models.py file under every package contains the models for that APP; eg one can find models.py under CCM package, which stores all models for CCM APP.
+7. All the SQL statements executed against the DB are stored in one file list_of_sql_stmnts.py.
+   The file has an SQL_ID and it is appended with the DATABASE_VENDOR property which is maintained in the config.py.
+Based on the DB vendor the SQL_ID can be altered.
+The method general_methods.get_the_sql_str_for_db provides the access to the SQL string taking in the input as SQL_ID and the DATABASE_VENDOR as inputs.

 **Points to note**
 1. Since this app is connecting to Oracle database for maintaining some status tables, there is a dependency on the oracle client to be available on the OS for the specific